Anik4geeks/blog/blog/pay-once-get-job-isa.us.md

 We are accepting the challenge of offering you a new way to become a Software Developer.
 4Geeks is now offering an ISA (Income Sharing Agreement) for anyone looking to enroll in our Full-time programs.
 9 Weeks will take you to get the skills + 10 weeks (average) to find a new job, and you will only need to start paying your tuition once you land a Job above $35,000 per year (pre-tax).

-Coding Education has become an important asset for those who are willing (i) to change careers; (ii) launch a new startup; (iii) undertake new projects; or (iv) enhancing their ongoing careers with new skills.
+Coding Education has become an important asset for those who are looking (i) to change careers; (ii) launch a new startup; (iii) undertake new projects; or (iv) enhancing their ongoing careers with new skills.
 However, the tuition fee has been a burden for those who are committed to Learn To Code but does not have the resources to undertake such a commitment.
 Education shall not be a matter of How Much, but a matter of How committed you are.

 The ISA payment option will be offered to full-time students under certain conditions: previous knowledge, background experience, time commitment, interest and goals to find an immediate job in Coding.